Union Jack flag icon Canada flag Canada Ireland flag Ireland

 We also suggest you review which areas of the property can be accessed by your guests and assess the security protections for any valuables.

-Your PCC should assess the new risks associated with providing warm space, to ensure you have adequate protections in place.
+Your PCC should assess the new risks associated with providing a warm space to ensure you have adequate protections in place.

 See further information and access our Health & Safety and risk assessment templates.